itsmehakvohra/Mainstream-News-Eradicator/README.md

 Check out this Mainstream Eradicator.

-Tired of seeing what's "trending" and want to get to the good stuff?
+Tired of seeing what's "trending" on Facebook, and want to get to the good stuff?

-Anything with over 200+ likes will be deleted.
+Anything with over 200+ likes will be blocked from your feed.

-To add this eradicator to your homepage:
+To add this eradicator to your feed:

 1. Download the zip file and open it.
 2. Go to the three vertical dots on the right side of your homepage.